How Credit and Interest Rate Risks Will Shake Investors in 2025

 Higher credit risk typically results in higher yields to compensate for the increased risk of default; it is, therefore, crucial for investors to balance risk and reward when considering corporate bonds with varying levels of it.

-Impact of Interest Rate Risk on Investments
+The Impact of Interest Rate Risk on Bonds, Equities, and Portfolios

 The impact of interest rate risk on investments can significantly affect asset values and returns, necessitating careful management to protect investment portfolios.